Mina-Riz2/AutoLance/README.md

 ```
 This will open the web interface where users can input job titles and descriptions to get real-time hourly rate predictions.

-Developed with ❤️ by the AutoLance Team for DEPI.
+Developed with ❤️
+ by the AutoLance Team for DEPI